cirodri16/Homework-3/Homework-3.md

 > 2.Total number of genes per chromosome arm (X, Y, 2L, 2R, 3L, 3R, 4)
 ### ANSWER:
 ```
-#to get columns 1 and 3:
+#to get columns 1 and 3 containing the features and the chromosome labels out of the gtf file:
 awk '{print $1, $3}' dmel-all-r6.24.gtf >unsorted_featurelist1_3.txt
 ```
 ```
-#To get the genes per chromosome arm use a regular expression in grep -w:
+#To get the genes per chromosome arm use a regular expression in grep -w and sort it numerically by gene name :
 grep -w [XY234][LR]* unsorted_featurelist1_3.txt \
 | grep -w gene \
 | sort -n \